The overall average UK energy bill in 2020 was:

 How does the average energy bill vary for different parts of the UK?

-How much higher should my electric bill be in winter?
+How much higher should my energy bills be in winter?

-On average electricity usage is 36% higher on a winter’s day compared to an average summer day, so expect your energy bill to be 36% higher through winter, depending on the weather.
+On average, electricity usage is 36% higher on a winter’s day compared to an average summer day, so you can expect your energy bill to be considerably higher through winter.

 How is my average bill impacted by my energy plan?

-The amount you pay can vary significantly based on the energy plan you’ve selected.
-According to Ofgem figures for April 2020 the average energy costs by type of tariff were:
+For comparative purposes, according to Ofgem figures for April 2020, the average energy costs by type of energy tariff were:

 - Standard variable tariff: £1,125 per year